Mike Yastrzemski Player Props: Giants vs. Cardinals

 Mike Yastrzemski At The Plate

-- Yastrzemski has 11 doubles, a triple, six home runs and 15 walks while hitting .248.
+- Yastrzemski is hitting .249 with 11 doubles, a triple, seven home runs and 16 walks.

-- Yastrzemski has reached base via a hit in 29 games this year (of 45 played), and had multiple hits in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.